-Webinars are usually one-time events that occur during the specified date and time.
+Webinars are usually one-time events that occur during a specified date and time.
 There are no options for scrubbing or pausing a webinar.
 It goes on just as it would in a seminar taken by a person.
-Show up late and you miss a portion of the webinar.
+Show up late, and you miss a portion of the webinar.

-On-demand webinars that allow audiences who have signed up to view it later on at the time of their liking.
+Considered a great marketing tool, on-demand webinars allow audiences who have signed up to view it later on at the time of their liking.
 Based on the features of the webinar software used, it can even allow for the usage of interactive elements such as polls and quizzes to be used by the viewer.